zjzjzjzj1874/best-practice-go-zero/README.md

 # best-practice-go-zero

 go-zero最佳实践

 ## How to create a service/project:

-- exec `goctl api new my_zero`,then you will see a new service named scana_task.
+- exec `goctl api new my_zero`,then you will see a new service named my-zero.

 ## Run with api file